FERRET-bot/glass-stuff/README.md

 2)remane all of them with a .js on the end

-3) move the commands into the commands folder
+3)move the commands into the commands folder